Anne Trefethen

-Anne Elizabeth Trefethen FREng is Pro Vice-Chancellor (People & Digital), and professor of Scientific Computing at the University of Oxford.
+Anne Elizabeth Trefethen is a British computer scientist who is pro-vice-chancellor (people & digital), and professor of scientific computing at the University of Oxford.
 She is a fellow of St Cross College.
 Her work in industry and academia focuses on numerical algorithms and software, computational science and high-performance computing.

 On 1 June 2018, Trefethen joined the board of the UK Statistics Authority as a non-executive director.

 Research and career

-Trefethen was appointed Pro-Vice-Chancellor (Academic Services and University Collections) at the University of Oxford in January 2015, and was responsible for overseeing the university's libraries, museums and collections and its language teaching services.
-She was appointed the university's first chief information officer in March 2012 until October 2017, prior to which she served as Director of the Oxford e-Research Centre (2006–2012). and Co-Director of the Institute for the Future of Computing, part of the James Martin 21st Century School.
-Before coming to Oxford in 2005, Trefethen was Deputy Director and then Director of the UK e-Science Core Programme that addressed broad issues in e-Science and Grid computing through the development of middleware and infrastructure.
-From 1997 - 2001 she was Vice-President for Research and Development at Numerical Algorithms Group (NAG) Ltd. Trefethen spent 1988 - 1997 in the US at Thinking Machines Corporation and was Associate Director for Scientific Computational Support at the Cornell Theory Center.
+Trefethen was appointed pro-cice-chancellor (Academic Services and University Collections) at the University of Oxford in January 2015, and was responsible for overseeing the university's libraries, museums and collections and its language teaching services.
+She was appointed the university's first chief information officer in March 2012 until October 2017, prior to which she served as director of the Oxford e-Research Centre (2006–2012). and co-director of the Institute for the Future of Computing, part of the James Martin 21st Century School.
+Before coming to Oxford in 2005, Trefethen was deputy director and then director of the UK e-Science Core Programme that addressed broad issues in e-Science and grid computing through the development of middleware and infrastructure.
+From 1997 - 2001 she was vice-president for research and development at Numerical Algorithms Group (NAG) Ltd. Trefethen spent 1988-1997 in the US at Thinking Machines Corporation and was associate director for Scientific Computational Support at the Cornell Theory Center.

-In 2017 she was elected a Fellow of the Royal Academy of Engineering.
+In 2017 she was elected a fellow of the Royal Academy of Engineering.